-This principle says that happiness in life can be achieved if we all lived in accordance with nature.
+This principle says that we can achieve happiness in life by living in accordance with nature.
 This implies that one needs to forego all material desires, stop following societal norms and regulations, and outrightly reject the conventional value of fame and money.

 3. Arrogance is caused by false judgments of value:

 As per the Cynics, the human race ought to suffer because of their false judgments of certain values.
 This includes the judgment of right and wrong, good and bad, etc. This leads to arrogance, negative emotions, unnatural desires, and vicious character.

 - Self-sufficiency – the condition of being independent

 - Equanimity – calmness, and composure

 - Arete – the excellence of any kind

 - Love of humanity – humaneness, and benevolence